intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/finetuning/finetune_neuralchat_v3/README.md

-# How to train Intel/neural-chat-7b-v3-1 on Gaudi2
+# How to train Intel/neural-chat-7b-v3-1 on Intel Gaudi2

 [Intel/neural-chat-7b-v3-1](https://huggingface.co/Intel/neural-chat-7b-v3-1) ranks top1 on the [HuggingFaceH4/open_llm_leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) comparing with all the submitted 7B models (date: 11/17/2023).
 In this tutorial, we would like to share the details for the training process.